xbeat/Machine-Learning/README.md

 Feature scaling is crucial when dealing with datasets containing outliers.
 This presentation explores various techniques to scale features effectively, focusing on methods that are resistant to extreme values.

+## Replacing Objects in Images with AI

+Understanding DALL-E 2 Integration

+DALL-E 2's API enables programmatic image generation and manipulation through OpenAI's endpoints.
+The integration requires proper authentication and request formatting to generate, edit, or manipulate images with specific prompts and parameters.

 ## 3 Approaches to Concurrency in Python

 Introduction to Concurrency in Python